TomasTomecek/show-me/README.md

 ```

 Legend (columns in order):
-* Name of the Github repository.
+* Name of the GitHub repository.
 * Current star count.
 * Total number of contributions (sum of pull requests, issues, commits and reviews).
 * A Count of pull requests created by you.